ietf/id-guidelines/README.md

 - [ ] Ensure that the I-D contains each of the following sections:

  * IPR-Related Notices
  * Abstract
  * Introduction
  * Security Considerations
  * IANA Considerations
  * References
  * Authors' Addresses

-- [ ] If the document uses [BCP 14] normative language, ensure the unchanged boilerplate text from BPC 14 is present in the I-D, and that BCP 14 is normatively referenced.
+- [ ] If the document uses [BCP 14] normative language, ensure the unchanged boilerplate text from BCP 14 is present in the I-D, and that BCP 14 is normatively referenced.

-         * Note that BCP 14 is made up of both [RFC 2119] and [RFC 8174], and they must be cited as described in the latter document.
+Note that BCP 14 is made up of both [RFC 2119] and [RFC 8174], and they must be cited as described in the latter document.
 Please use the boilerplate text exactly as specified in RFC 8174.

 - [ ] If the I-D intends to obsolete or update existing RFCs, ensure there is a "Summary of Changes" section.